 Wine is my hobby as well as my job.
 There is a special satisfaction working with wine - it is alive!

-- Sourcing grapes from fruit grown on the family vineyard in the Strathbogie ranges of Central Victoria.
-Winemakers don't come much more in love with their job than Sam who would "happily spend everyday around tanks, barrels, stainless steel toys and wine".
+- Winemaking legend Sam sources grapes from the family vineyard in the Strathbogie ranges of Central Victoria.
+Winemakers don't come much more in love with their job than him - he'd "happily spend everyday around tanks, barrels, stainless steel toys and wine".

 Map of the Vineyard

 "I am a largely self taught winemaker, with a trade qualification and not a wine science degree.